 Can I remain in my University-managed accommodation?

 The current Government position is that if students are still in their University accommodation, they should stay there.
+However, if you are moving permanently back to your fammily home, this is permitted.
 If you are living in any of our accommodation, please do not worry, we will continue to accomodate you and provide catering and online Student Services support.

 All students living in University accommodation should follow the Government advice in staying in their accommodation unless engaged in one of the permitted activities.